Earconwald: Building works

-Earconwald is said to have spent a good deal on the early building of St Paul's, and in later times he almost occupied the place of a traditionary founder; the veneration paid to him was second only to that which was rendered to St Paul.
+Erkenwald is said to have spent a good deal on the early building of St Paul's, and in later times he almost occupied the place of a traditionary founder; the veneration paid to him was second only to that which was rendered to St Paul.

 Death and legacy

-Earconwald died in 693 while on a visit to Barking Abbey.
+Erkenwald died in 693 while on a visit to Barking Abbey.
 His remains were buried at a pilgrimage shrine in Old St Paul's Cathedral.
 The Vita of St Erkenwald recounts that as he died, an extraordinary fragrance filled his cell, as though the whole building had been drenched in the sweetest perfume.

-For a period immediately after the Norman Conquest, St Earconwald was marginalised in religious practice.
+For a period immediately after the Norman Conquest, Erkenwald was marginalised in religious practice.
 The Normans replaced most of the English ecclesiastical office holders, either immediately, or upon their death with the appointment of a Norman cleric as successor.

-The most important collection of early materials concerning Earconwald is the Miracula Sancti Erkenwaldi, preserved as a 12th-century manuscript in the Matthew Parker collection (Parker 161) at Corpus Christi College, Cambridge.
+The most important collection of early materials concerning Erkenwald is the Miracula Sancti Erkenwaldi, preserved as a 12th-century manuscript in the Matthew Parker collection (Parker 161) at Corpus Christi College, Cambridge.
 The miracle in the poem is not in these materials, suggesting that the story post-dates this manuscript.

 In art, Erkenwald is often depicted as a bishop riding in a small "chariot," which was a type of wheeled chair similar to a bath chair used during the Saxon era.
 He used this for transport due to his severe gout.
 Sometimes, a woman is shown touching the chair, which may be a representation of the healing miracles associated with him.
-He is also occasionally portrayed alongside Saint Ethelburga of Barking, his sister and the abbess of Barking Abbey.
+He is also occasionally portrayed alongside Ethelburga of Barking, his sister and the abbess of Barking Abbey.